jessfraz/blog/content/post/the-life-of-a-github-action.md

 LABEL "com.github.actions.color"="red"

 ## These are the packages we are installing.
 Since I just wrote a shitty bash script for our Action we don't really
 ## need all that much.
 We need bash for that.
-CA certificates and curl so we can send a request to the GitHub API and
+CA certificates and curl so we can send a request to the GitHub API
-## And, jq so I can easily muck with JSON from bash.
+## and jq so I can easily muck with JSON from bash.
 RUN	apk add --no-cache \
 	bash \
 	ca-certificates \